microsoft/BotFramework-Composer/README.md

 ## Build Composer Locally

-To build and run the Composer project locally.
-From the Composer folder, run the following commands
+To build and run the Composer project locally as a web application, clone the source code from Github and build the application using the instructions below.

 ```
+$ git clone git@github.com:microsoft/BotFramework-Composer.git
+$ cd BotFramework-Composer
 $ cd Composer // switch to Composer folder
 $ yarn install // install dependencies
 $ yarn build // build extensions and libs